betapictoris/modrinth.py/docs/readme.md

 ## Getting project information
 ### Projects (`Projects`)
 The `Projects` class is used to interact with projects.
 These interactions include getting a project from slug/ID, searching for projects, and (un)following a project.
 With more projects being planned, this class will be expanded.
+Projects are mods and modpacks.

 #### Searching for projects
 ```python